-CSC 205 Introduction to Computing Concepts for Business
+CSC 205 Computing Concepts for Business Analytics (3 cr.)

-This course introduces business students to the world of information technology and business computing by exploring introductory concepts in the following areas: general computing, computer hardware, computer software, data resource management, telecommunications & networks, programming, the Internet and the World Wide Web, the use of business spreadsheets such as Excel to perform business functions, and finally the use of business databases such as Access to store and retrieve business information.
+This course introduces business students to the world of information technology and business computing by exploring introductory concepts in the following areas: general computing, computer hardware, computer software, data resource management, telecommunications & networks, programming, the Internet and the World Wide Web, the use of business spreadsheets such as Excel to perform business functions, and finally the use of business databases such as Access and simple SQL to store, retrieve, and analyze business information and finally use a programming language such as Python to write programs in order to solve and analyze simple business problems.